tuxx/vivica-health-dashboard/README.md

 ## Features

-- **Day-focused food log** — the calendar isn't always-on-screen anymore; today's (or whatever day you're looking at) food log is the main view, full width.
-The date is a button — click it to open a small popover calendar (positioned right under where you clicked, not centered) to jump to another day; `‹`/`›` step one day at a time.
+- **Day view** — a single day's food log, full width.
+Click the date to pick another day from a small calendar popover, or use `‹`/`›` to step a day at a time.
-- **Nutrient totals, collapsible** — Energy/Protein/Fat/Carbs/Fiber progress bars are
+- **Collapsible nutrient totals** — Energy/Protein/Fat/Carbs/Fiber progress bars,
-  hidden by default so the log itself is the first thing you see, with a one-line Energy summary bar always visible to toggle them open.
-Your choice is remembered.
+  tucked behind a one-line Energy summary.
-- **Log food** — search the product database, or pick from Recent/Frequent, with keyboard arrow-key navigation through results.
-Log-food day-part defaults to whatever makes sense for the current time of day.
+- **Log food** — search the product database, or pick from Recent/Frequent, with keyboard navigation through results.
+Defaults the meal/day-part to whatever fits the current time of day.
-- **Edit or delete logged entries** — a pencil icon next to any logged item reopens it pre-filled with its actual amount/serving/time so you can correct it, not just delete-and-redo.
+- **Edit or delete logged entries** — correct an entry's amount, serving, or time without deleting and re-logging it.
-- **Build a meal** — combine products into a reusable meal (syncs back to the app), right from the log-food modal, then log it immediately.
+- **Build a meal** — combine products into a reusable meal that syncs back to the app.
-- **Copy entries from another day** — pick a source date, check off which items to bring over (e.g. repeat yesterday's breakfast), copy them into the current day.
+- **Copy entries from another day** — pick a day, choose which items to bring over.
-- **Command palette** (`Ctrl`/`Cmd`+`K`) — jump to any page or straight into a product/meal search from anywhere.
+- **Command palette** (`Ctrl`/`Cmd`+`K`) — jump to any page or straight into a product/meal search.
-- **Profile** — read-only view of your account info, care team/practice, and medical form, pulled from the same API the app uses.
+- **Profile** — read-only account info, care team/practice, and medical form.
-- **Settings** — theme (light/dark/system), 12h/24h time, first day of week, date
+- **Settings** — theme, time format, first day of week, date display format.
-  display format.
-All stored locally in your browser.
-- Mobile-friendly responsive layout.
+- Mobile-friendly.

 There's no build step and no external dependencies — just Node's built-in `http` server, `fetch`, and `node:sqlite` for local caching.